yhs968/yhs968.github.io/about.md

 ## Projects
 ### Ongoing
+- Recommender System for Hotel Customers(2017~)
 - Algorithmic Trading
-  - Development of [simpleXing](https://github.com/yhs-968/simpleXing): an abstact python wrapper library for the xingAPI Home Trading System.
+  - (Halted)Development of [simpleXing](https://github.com/yhs-968/simpleXing): an abstact python wrapper library for the xingAPI Home Trading System.
   - (Projected)Building a real-time analysis engine with Machine Learning and Statistics
   - (Projected)Mining unstructured data from the web and integrate the data into the analysis engine.